 He thought fast.
 What had people been saying?
 Had his friends noticed something too?
 Had he been too obvious in the lockers in letting his eyes drift?
 Had they been talking behind his back, added a few assumptions and started pointing fingers at him?
 Is THAT what Simon had come to warn him about?

 It wasn't enough.
 He HAD to know more.

 Trying to keep the dry tick out of his voice, he probed, "So... come on then.
 Have you heard of someone who’s gay?"
 He tried to sound amused, but was already dreading the answer.
 “Is it someone at school?”
 Even to himself he sounded guilty, but he needed to find out what it was that Simon—and everyone else—suspected.

 "At school?"
 Simon turned and stared at him though hooded eyes.
 "I guess so... maybe."

 Shit.
 He was being cagey.
 That was ominous.
 "Listen, why don't you just tell me what's bugging you?"

 Simon shrugged and came and sat on the edge of the bed.
 His face was a mask.

-"Well...I... it's..."
-Simon interrupted.
-The mask collapsed and his distress became apparent.
+Simon didn't seem to be taking any notice.
+"Well...I... it's..." he began hesitantly.
+Then the mask collapsed and his face twisted in confusion.
 Tormented, he tried to gather himself and hold it together.
-Finally he just sobbed.
+Finally he broke and just sobbed.
 "I don't know if I want to be gay.
 I...I'm really scared!"